PLIC: Bridging the Gap Between Streamlines and LIC

 Paper:

-A postscript version and a pdf version of the paper are available.
-A separate color plate is here in postscript and pdf.
+A pdf version of the paper is available.
+A separate color plate is available here.

 Images: